BurdaMagazinOrg/module-ad_entity/README.md

-# Ad Entity
+# Advertising Entity

-A Drupal module which provides a consolidated management of various types of advertising instances.
+A Drupal module which provides a consolidated management for various types of advertising instances.

 # Quick start